Homemade Peanut Sauce

 - 1 clove garlic, minced

 - pinch of red pepper flakes (or more to taste)

-- If not using right away, store in an airtight container in the refrigerator.
+- Serve / use as desired!
+If not using right away, let cool to room temperature then store in an airtight container in the refrigerator.